feinorgh/body_volume_calculation/README.md

 # Human Body Volume Calculation (Mostly for Cataclysm: Dark Days Ahead)

-This repository contains a script that uses four different models to estimate volume of a human body.
+This repository contains a script that uses five different models to estimate the volume of a human body.

-It is by no means a guarantee that the results are accurate, or can be relied upon in any medical context.
+There is no guarantee that the results are accurate, or can be relied upon in any medical context, or even useful in a gaming context.

 Also, this has been an unreasonable amount of work just to prove a point, and is unnecessarily detailed.